-- Blackboard: handle problems that cannot be solved by deterministic algorithms but require diverse knowledge - Broker: responsible for coordinating communication between provider(s) and consumer(s), applied in distributed systems.
-Responsible for forwarding requests and/or transmitting results and exceptions - Combinator (synonym: closure of operations), for domain object of type T, look for operations with both input and output type T. See [Yorgey 2012] - CQRS (Command-Query-Responsibility-Segregation): Separates read- from write concerns in information systems.
-Requires some context on database-/persistence technology to understand the different properties and requirements of "read" versus "write" operations - Event-Sourcing: handle operations on data by a sequence of events, each of which is recorded in an append-only store
+- blackboard: handle problems that cannot be solved by deterministic algorithms but require diverse knowledge - broker: responsible for coordinating communication between provider(s) and consumer(s), applied in distributed systems.
+Responsible for forwarding requests and/or transmitting results and exceptions - combinator (synonym: closure of operations), for domain object of type T, look for operations with both input and output type T. See [Yorgey 2012] - CQRS (Command-Query-Responsibility-Segregation): separates read from write concerns in information systems.
+Requires some context on database-/persistence technology to understand the different properties and requirements of "read" versus "write" operations

-- Interpreter: represent domain object or DSL as syntax, provide function implementing a semantic interpretation of domain object separately from domain object itself - Integration and messaging patterns (e.g. from Hohpe+2004]) - The MVC, MVVM, MV-Update, PAC family of patterns, separating external representation (view) from data, services and their coordination - Interfacing-patterns like Adapter, Facade, Proxy.
+- event sourcing: handle operations on data by a sequence of events, each of which is recorded in an append-only store - interpreter: represent domain object or DSL as syntax, provide function implementing a semantic interpretation of domain object separately from domain object itself - integration and messaging patterns (e.g. from Hohpe+2004]) - the MVC (Model View Controller), MVVM (Model View ViewModel), MVU (Model View Update), PAC (Presentation Abstraction Control) family of patterns, separating external representation (view) from data, services and their coordination - interfacing patterns like Adapter, Facade, Proxy.
 Such patterns help in integration of subsystems and/or simplification of dependencies.
-Architects should know that these patterns can be used independent of (object) technology - Adapter: decouple consumer and provider where the interface of the provider does not exactly match that of the consumer.
-The Adapter decouples one party from interface-changes in the other - Facade: simplifies usage of a provider for consumer(s) by providing simplified access - Proxy: An intermediate between consumer and provider, enabling temporal decoupling, caching of results, controlling access to the provider etc. - Observer: a producer of values over time notifies a central switchboards where consumers can register to be notified of them - · Plug-In: extend the behaviour of a component - Ports&Adapters (syn.
-Onion-Architecture, Hexagonal-Architecture): concentrate domain logic in the center of the system, have connections to the outside world (database, UI) at the edges, dependencies only outside-in, never inside-out - Remote Procedure Call: make a function or algorithm execute in a different address space - SOA: Service-Oriented Architecture.
-An approach to provide abstract services rather than concrete implementations to users of the system to promote reuse of services across departments and between companies - · Template and Strategy: make specific algorithms flexible by encapsulating them - Visitor: separate data-structure traversal from specific processing
+Architects should know that these patterns can be used independent of (object) technology - adapter: decouple consumer and provider where the interface of the provider does not exactly match that of the consumer.
+The Adapter decouples one party from interface-changes in the other - · facade: simplifies usage of a provider for consumer(s) by providing simplified access - proxy: an intermediate between consumer and provider, enabling temporal decoupling, caching of results, controlling access to the provider etc. - observer: a producer of values over time notifies a central switchboards where consumers can register to be notified of them - · plug-in: extend the behaviour of a component - ports & adapters (syn.
+Onion-Architecture, Hexagonal-Architecture, Clean-Architecture): concentrate domain logic in the center of the system, have connections to the outside world (database, UI) at the edges, dependencies only outside-in, never inside-out [Lange 2021] [Martin 2017] - remote procedure call: make a function or algorithm execute in a different address space - SOA (Service-Oriented Architecture): an approach to provide abstract services rather than concrete implementations to users of the system to promote reuse of services across departments and between companies - template and strategy: make specific algorithms flexible by encapsulating them - · visitor: separate data-structure traversal from specific processing